benjamin199-6/Greenfoot-Social-Identity-and-Sustainability-Crowdfunding-for-Football/Investment_Game/README.md

 ### Files

+- `investment_game_.html` - Contains the HTML structure for the investment game used in the study Crowdfunding Sustainability by Gottweis, Kirchler and Kollmann (2024).
-- `investment_game.html` - Contains the HTML structure for the investment game.
+- `investment_game_generic.html` - Contains the HTML structure for the investment game.
 - `styles.css` - Styles specific to the investment game (Note: Currently, main styles are embedded in the HTML file for simplicity).
 This file has to be included in the LOOK and FEEL section under style external CSS ...
 - `investment_script.js` - JavaScript to handle the logic and interactions for the investment game.